SBW-2026/SBW-website/sponsors.md

 <h4>Sponsorship</h4>

-This partnership not only underscores our events prestige but also offers our sponsors unparalleled access to a diverse and engaged community at the forefront of bioinformatics research and development.
+This partnership not only underscores our event's prestige but also offers our sponsors unparalleled access to a diverse and engaged community at the forefront of bioinformatics research and development.
 As a sponsor, you:
 <ul>
     <li>Contribute to increased collaboration among scientists from higher education institutions and industrial organizations, including startups across the Nordics.</li>